andsontan/xpiks/_posts/2014-12-28-building-xpiks-alone.markdown

 ### 4. Building main application:

-- open `src\xpiks-qt\xpiks-qt.pro` file with Qt Creator installed with Qt
+- open `src/xpiks-qt/xpiks-qt.pro` file with Qt Creator installed with Qt
-- select build target [Debug\Release], press "Run qmake" and then "Build"
+- select build target [Debug/Release], press "Run qmake" and then "Build"
 - now you can use xpiks-qt on your computer

 &nbsp;